vicecarloans/azure-ad-b2c-ief-deployment/README.md

-# azure-ad-b2c-ief-deployment
- Azure AD B2C IEF Deployment Kit
+# Azure AD B2C IEF Starter Kit

+This repo serves as a starter kit for setting up Identity Experience Framework (IEF) for your Azure AD B2C instance.

+# Prerequisites

+1. Docker
+2. Visual Studio Code with DevContainer setup

-# Prerequisite
+# Tutorial

-az cli version 2.60.0

-xmlstarlet
+You can follow this guide here